niknikgle/FBM_parser/README.md

-Compact Python solution for parsing Facebook Marketplace offers without using broser automation (Such as Selenium or Playwright)
+Compact Python solution for parsing Facebook Marketplace offers without using browser automation (Such as Selenium or Playwright)